dewmguy/ItemLevelCalculator/README.md

 While many of the values and coefficients provided by the community are generally considered "good enough."
 I seek to bump up the reliability and accuracy of item level calculation by introducing polynomial regression.
 I believe the enhanced equations will provide significantly more reliable blizzlike output, intended to match the in-game values as closely as possible.
 The calculator is most effective for validating or creating items within the intended item level range of blizzlike items.
 Using the calculator to create items with item levels that extend beyond the existing in-game item level ranges may have undesireable output.

+The one point of contention that has frustrated me most from the anti-calculator argument is that it isn't worth doing because it could never be accurate enough due to account for Blizzard's many customizations and variations in how they assign stats to items.
+These are known as outliers, and in statistical analysis, one of the most important tasks is to identify and account for them.
+While it has required significant effort to locate these outliers, they become fairly easy to spot when you have a clear understanding of the baseline.
+Approaching this with the mindset of "the item doesn't exactly match the stats on Wowhead, so it's wrong" misses the point.
+That's not how this works, nor is it the intention.
+Blizzard created many formulas and occasionally deviated from them when necessary.
+It will never be a perfect 1:1 match because even Blizzard didn't adhere strictly to that standard.
+However, the calculator excels at providing an educated guess.

 ![Screenshot](screenshot.png?raw=true "Screenshot of Item Calculator Interface")

 ### Fundamentals of Item Level Calculation